microsoft/yardl/docs/cpp/language.md

 name (`int[x]`) or use parentheses to disambiguate from an empty set of
 dimensions: `int[()]`.

-In C++, we use the xtensor library for arrays.
+By default, Yardl uses the xtensor library for its C++ array implementation.
+Yardl also supports custom C++ array implementations.
+See [Configurable Arrays](arrays) for details on configuring Yardl with a user-provided array implementation header.

 ## Maps